andreventuravale/http-test/README.md

 Use it to specify what json-paths to ignore for snapshot assertion.
 The json-path is related to the named-request's request/response.

+This variable is accumulative and forms a list, meaning you can ignore more than one path per request.

 ```http
 @ignore $.response.body.id
 @ignore $.response.body.completed